 In addition to the green space provided by Victory Memorial Parkway, the neighborhood is also home to three Minneapolis Park and Recreation Board (MPRB) parks.
 They are:

-Victory Park on 44th & Upton Avenues is adjacent to Loring Community School and has a tennis court, two half-court basketball courts, a wading pool, two playgrounds, picnic and grilling areas, and a recreational field.
-MPRB often provides youth activities at the park in the summer.
+Victory Park on 44th & Upton Avenues is adjacent to Loring Community School and has a tennis court, two half-court basketball courts, two playgrounds, picnic and grilling areas, and a recreational field.
+MPRB often provides youth and adult activities at the park in the summer.
 More information on those activities can be found at minneapolisparks.org.